Need help identifying whether your feline is suffering from traumatized cat symptoms?

 #10 Long Periods of Hunger

 Any cat who’s experienced long bouts of hunger can become traumatized.
-In outdoor cats, it’ll turn them a bit wild and cause them to destroy various items around them.
+Outdoor cats will get a bit wild and destroy various items around them.

 These outdoor cats may even take a swipe at the nearest wild animal.
 So it’s best to keep every cat on a reliable feeding schedule and avoid these issues altogether.